 Supernatural Power is the Foundation of Religion

-Think of the magical foundation is like a recipe for baking a cake.
-It takes the right ingredients in the proper order in the right proportions.
+Many religions are built upon a magical foundation.
+When you make the foundation for a building, you make concrete.
+Magic is like a recipe for magical concrete.
+It is like baking a cake; it takes the right ingredients in the proper order in the right proportions.
 If you put it together correctly and bake it at the right temperature, it results in something delicious.

 We believe it will work; this is the essence of faith.
-Faith is belief in things for which there is no proof.
-That’s why you need faith to keep believing.
-People look for bigfoot and the Lock Ness Monster because they believe these things exist.
+Faith is a belief in things for which there is no proof, which is why you need faith to keep believing.
+People look for bigfoot and the Loch Ness Monster because they believe these things exist.

 Psychologists call this magical thinking or thought distortions.
-And many thought the same thing about the Coelacanth, which they thought was extinct.
-Sailors reported seeing this creature back in the 1800s.
-Then scientists confirmed the dinosaur age fish off the coast of South Africa in 1938.
+And many thought the same thing about the Coelacanth, a fish they thought was extinct.
+Sailors reported seeing this creature back in the 1800s, then scientists confirmed the dinosaur age fish off the coast of South Africa in 1938.

-Magic is a supernatural force that has a variety of different names.
+Magic comes in a variety of different types and names.
 There is Magick, The Craft, Ceremonial Magick, or High Magick.
-And they are all essentially some form of ceremonial magic.
+And they are all some form of ceremonial magic.

 The Magical Foundation of Western Religion